vladsavelyev/versionpy/README.md

     - 2.0pre
     - 2.0.2a1

-For a tracked tool, you can check current version with:
+For a tracked tool, you can check current version with a single command:

 ```
-version
+$ version
+0.2
 ```